Master in Cybersecurity and Business Analytics

 - Courses include data mining, text mining and sentiment analysis, digital forensics, security risk management, and advanced IS security leadership

 You must take six credit hours of Management Group courses.
-If you have earned a BBA from an AACSB-accredited school or a Bachelor of Economics within the past five years, you may substitute an additional six credit hours of technical courses for the Management Group courses.
+If you have earned a BBA from an AACSB-accredited school within the past five years, you may substitute an additional six credit hours of technical courses for the Management Group courses.

 Required Core Group (15 hours)